Pi Attitude Zone: Flexibility

 Italy is typical of countries with a vast black economy, and a breezy way of getting along despite ineffective government and patchy tax-collection.
 But it seems somehow more surprising to find similar trends affecting the United States of America.

-The duration and severity of the recession has pushed more of America’s earned income out of sight than ever before.
-People are sneaking off into the shadow economy in unprecedented numbers, and staying there for longer.
+The duration and severity of the recession pushed more of America’s earned income out of sight than ever before.
+People sneaked off into the shadow economy in unprecedented numbers, and have stayed there for longer.
 Part of the reason is obvious: things like wanting to get unemployment benefits while still surreptitiously earning income.
 But another reason seems to be a growing distrust of government, and a distaste for officialdom in all its forms.
 The cash economy, and the tax evasion it betokens, can feel like “striking a blow for freedom”.

 Employers are unwittingly co-operating with this trend by changing their hiring practices towards part-time and as-needed term employment, which keeps employees out of the spotlight and saves the company big money in statutory benefit payments, payroll taxes and so on.

-Pi says: some people just prefer to be footloose and fancy-free… and paid in cash.Zone: Flexibility Country: Multiple Geographies Product – Financial
+Pi says: some people just prefer to be footloose and fancy-free… and of course paid in cash.Zone: Flexibility Country: Multiple Geographies Product – Financial